irkri/fruits/README.md

   $ python setup.py install
 ```

+## Documentation
+The documentation of __FRUITS__ can be created by calling `make html` in the [docs](https://github.com/alienkrieg/tsclassification/tree/fit_transform/docs) folder.
+This will need a few dependencies to work.
+Please install the following packages using `pip` before executing the `make` command.
+- sphinx
+- sphinx_rtd_theme
+- m2r2

 ## Pipeline
-The `fruits` package works as a pipeline that extracts features from multidimensional time series data.<br>
+The __FRUITS__ package works as a pipeline that extracts features from multidimensional time series data.<br>
 To initialize the data one has to create a `fruits.Fruit` object.
 This object can now be customized by the user in three different ways.
 There are standard configurations and objects for each of the following steps in `fruits` available to choose from.
 - Data Preparation: `DataPreparateur` objects are used to preprocess the data.
 This is an optional step.
 - Calculation of Iterated Sums: `SummationIterator` objects specify which Iterated Sums should be calculated<br>